alexzzhou/mchacks9/README.md

 ## Upcoming Changes

-We're constantly looking to improve our algorithm.
+We are constantly looking to improve our algorithm.
 In the meantime, look out for QOL improvements for the visualizer.